Slow Cooker Honey Garlic Chicken and Veggies

 - Place chicken thighs, potatoes, carrots and soy sauce mixture into a 6-qt slow cooker.
 Cover and cook on low heat for 7-8 hours or high for 3-4 hours, basting every hour.
 Add green beans during the last 30 minutes of cooking time.

-- OPTIONAL: Preheat oven to broil.
+- Preheat oven to broil.
 Place chicken thighs onto a baking sheet, skin side up, and broil until crisp, about 3-4 minutes.

 - Serve chicken immediately with potatoes, carrots and green beans, garnished with parsley, if desired.